🇰🇪 Techfugees KENYA 🇰🇪

 Mary Munyoki is a technology innovation and entrepreneurship enthusiast with a passion to empower displaced and marginalised youth and women in relation to technology for development.
 Her specialities are in strategic project management, business development, human resources, multi-stakeholder partnerships, policy engagement and programs operation.
 Get in touch with Mary Linkedin

-John is a student pursuing Bachelors of Information Technology at Jomo Kenyatta University of Agriculture and Technology.
+John studied Bachelors of Information Technology at Jomo Kenyatta University of Agriculture and Technology.
 "I am hardworking and committed individual who is able to work well as part of team as well as own initiative.
 I am passionate to empower the livelihood of displaced people in Kakuma refugee camp through technology.My specialists are in Networking, Front End developer, Database Management, IT support and Maintenance.
 Taught in kakuma Refugee camp as secondary school teacher under Windle International Kenya.
 Volunteered with a team to develop School Management Information System for Nakuru Vocationary Training Centre."

 Gemma is an experienced partnerships and fundraising expert who has worked in the UK and East Africa for over 10 years for NGOs, start ups and education institutions.
 She has raised over $25 million through foundations and private companies and has extensive knowledge on setting up sustainable fundraising strategies and partnerships.
 She became involved in refugee projects and saw how technology was a game changer to the lives and opportunities of refugees and displaced people.
 She is passionate about helping refugees get all the access and opportunities they need to change their own lives.